sepcnt/katex-rs/README.md

 - [x] Compatible with `no-std` and `wasm` target
 - [ ] Fully consistent with KaTeX result

+## Workspace Layout

+This repository is organised as a Cargo workspace.
+The core crate lives in [`crates/katex`](crates/katex), while supporting assets such as the screenshot tests remain at the repository root.

 ## How to Use

 Add `katex-rs` to your `Cargo.toml`: